-Oleovl-estrone License Agreement
+Oleoyl-estrone License Agreement

-Through Manhattan Research Development, our wholly-owned subsidiary, we currently have worldwide, exclusive license rights to the U.S. and foreign patents and patent applications set forth below pursuant to license agreements with Oleoyl-estrone Developments, SL, a Spanish corporation, regarding the use of oleoyl-estrone for the treatment of human disease:
+We currently have worldwide, exclusive license rights to the U.S. and foreign patents and patent applications regarding oleoyl-estrone and its use for the treatment of human disease:

-- US Patent No. 5,798,348 entitled "Fatty-acid monesters of estrogens for the treatment of obesity and/or overweight."
+- 1. US Patent No. 5,798,348 entitled "Fatty-acid monesters of estrogens for the treatment of obesity and/or overweight."
 M. Alemany, Inventor.
 Application filed, October 30, 1996.
-Patent issued August 25, 1998. - European Patent No. 771.817 entitled "Fatty-acid monoesters of estrogens for the treatment of obesity and/or overweight."
+Patent issued August 25, 1998.
+This patent expires on October 30, 2016. - 2.
+European Patent No. 771.817 entitled "Oleate monoesters of estrogens for the treatment of obesity and/or overweight."
 M. Alemany, Inventor.
 Application filed, October 28, 1996.
-Patent issued May 7, 1997. - 3.
-Patent Cooperation Treaty and Spanish Patent Application No. ES 200100785 entitled "Fatty-acid monoesters of estrogens acting as anti-diabetic and hypolipidemia agents."
+Patent issued March 26, 2003.
+This patent expires on October 28, 2016. - 3.
+Spanish Patent Application No. ES 200100785 entitled "Fatty-acid monoesters of estrogens acting as anti-diabetic and hypolipidemia agents."
 M. Alemany Lamana, Francisco Javier Remesar Betiloch, and Jose Antonio Fernandez Lopez, Inventors.
-Application filed March 28, 2001.
+Application filed March 28, 2001, European Patent Application No. EP1380300A1, filed March 25, 2002, and Canadian Patent Application No. 2441890, filed March 25, 2002.

 The U.S. and European patents have numerous, detailed, and specific claims for both the composition of oleoyl-estrone, and its method of use for weight loss.
-Our rights to these patents are subject to the terms of a February 2002 license agreement between us and Oleoyl-estrone Developments.
+Our rights to these patents are subject to the terms of a February 2002 license agreement between us and Oleoylestrone Developments.
 The license agreement provides us with an exclusive, worldwide right to the intellectual property covered by the license agreement, including the right to grant sublicenses.
+Our success in developing oleoyl-estrone depends on our ability to maintain and enforce the patents relating to oleoyl-estrone.

-In consideration for the license, we paid an initial license fee of \$175,000 and the license agreement provide for aggregate further cash payments of \$9,250,000, payable as follows: \$250,000 payable upon treatment of the first patient in a Phase I clinical trial under an IND sponsored by us; \$250,000 upon treatment of the first patient in a Phase II clinical trial; \$750,000 upon the first successful completion of a Phase II clinical trial; \$2,000,000 upon the first successful completion of a Phase III clinical trial; and \$6,000,000 upon the first final approval of a New Drug Application ("NDA") for oleoyl-estrone by the FDA.
+In consideration for the license, we paid an initial license fee of \$175,000.
+The license agreement provides for further cash payments of \$9,250,000 in the aggregate, payable as follows: \$250,000 payable upon treatment of the first patient in a Phase I clinical trial under an IND sponsored by us; \$250,000 upon treatment of the first patient in a Phase II clinical trial; \$750,000 upon the first successful completion of a Phase II clinical trial; \$2,000,000 upon the first successful completion of a Phase III clinical trial; and \$6,000,000 upon the first final approval of a New Drug Application ("NDA") for oleoyl-estrone by the FDA.
 The license agreement does not require us to make any royalty payments.